iNxsty/iNxsty/README.md

 ## 🚀 About Me

 I'm a **passionate developer** with a relentless drive to learn, create, and innovate.
-As **CEO & Founder of RhysOtto Co.**, I lead strategic initiatives and develop cutting-edge digital solutions that help businesses scale with real impact.
+I lead strategic initiatives and develop cutting-edge digital solutions that help businesses scale with real impact.

 Here, you'll find a collection of my projects, experiments, and open-source contributions that reflect my journey in technology and entrepreneurship.